tun2proxy/tun2proxy/README.md

 either through `sysctl -w net.ipv6.conf.all.disable_ipv6=1` and `sysctl -w net.ipv6.conf.default.disable_ipv6=1` or through `ip -6 route del default`, which causes the `libc` resolver (and other software) to not issue DNS AAAA requests for IPv6 addresses.

-## TODO
-- Native support for proxying DNS over TCP or TLS